openstack-archive/murano/doc/source/draft/appdev-guide/muranopackages/dynamic_ui.rst

 * **minLength**, **maxLength** (for string fields) and **minValue**, **maxValue** (for integer fields) are transparently translated into django validation properties.
-* **regexValidator** - regular expression to validate user input.
-Used with *string* field.
+* **regexpValidator** - regular expression to validate user input.
+Used with *string* or *password* field.
 * **errorMessages** - dictionary with optional 'invalid' and 'required' keys that set up what message to show to the user in case of errors.
 * **validators** is a list of dictionaries, each dictionary should at least have *expr* key, under that key either some
   `YAQL <https://git.openstack.org/cgit/openstack/yaql/tree/README.rst>`_
-  expression is stored, either one-element dictionary with *regexValidator* key (and some regexp string as value).
+  expression is stored, either one-element dictionary with *regexpValidator* key (and some regexp string as value).
   Another possible key of a validator dictionary is *message*, and although it is not required, it is highly desirable to specify it - otherwise, when validator fails (i.e. regexp doesn't match or YAQL expression evaluates to